srxdev0619/Anduril/README.md

-###Anduril is a neural network library for python.
-It is written on top of NNet
+###Anduril
-A list of methods available to the Anduril object and their brief descriptions is given below:
+Anduril is a neural network library for python.
+It is written on top of NNet A list of methods available to the Anduril object and their brief descriptions is given below: